ausbin/webzone/content/about.md

 of which was full time in my senior year of high school through the [Dual Enrollment Honors Program][4].

-Today, I work as an undergraduate teaching assistant for CS 2110, the intro to C and assembly class at Georgia Tech.
-I get to help students write recursive assembly, malloc() implementations, and Game Boy Advance games — it's fun!
-I'm also a founding member of the [Young Democratic Socialists of America at Georgia Tech][6], a leftist organization on campus.
+Today, I work as the head teaching assistant for CS 2110, the intro to computer architecture course at Georgia Tech.
+I manage a team of TAs creating course material with the ultimate goal of stuffing knowledge of circuits, assembly, and C into students' brains with minimal suffering.
+We get to help students write recursive assembly, malloc() implementations, and Game Boy Advance games — it's fun!

 Professionally, I've worked on both GNU/Linux and Windows applications, from shell scripts to ASP.NET MVC, but in my free time, I write tools